Education in Zimbabwe: Access to a quality education

 Despite the initiative during independence to rapidly expand education opportunities, the demand for education was still greater than the supply.
-Education quality was hindered by teacher shortages, infrastructural pressure and economic crisis in the past decade.
+Education quality was hindered by teacher shortages, infrastructural pressure and the 2008 financial crisis.
 UNICEF claims that only a third of schools are considered to be in "good condition."
 Schools also face capacity challenges, including double session schooling, or "hot seating," and overcrowded classrooms.
 "Hot seating" means that half of students attend school in the morning and the second half attends school in the afternoon.
 These methods enable more students to attend school, but quality declines because students are given less attention and time to learn.
 Quality of education is also impacted by the lack of trained teachers in secondary schools.
 A majority of teaching colleges in Zimbabwe are for primary education training, leaving less opportunity to meet the demand of trained secondary school teachers.
 Teacher shortages surge is rural areas more than urban areas due to unfavorable working conditions and low compensation.
 Many teachers in rural areas lack training due to the high demand for labor and less concern for quality.
 Not only are teachers under compensated, but teaching materials are also allocated less than one percent of the federal budget for education.

 Funding

 Zimbabwe's education reform in 1980 aspired to provide free and universal education to all children through the Zimbabwe Education Act; however, tuition fees and education costs have accumulated over time.
 Many families pay for tuition, even if it is a small fee at public government schools.
 Families that do not pay for tuition due to education subsidies are still required to pay additional fees including building fees, transportation costs, exam fees, uniforms and stationery for their children.
-Education is not completely free in Zimbabwe due to historical government expenditures focusing on infrastructure for education and recent years of global economic crisis.
+Education is not completely free in Zimbabwe due to historical government expenditures focusing on infrastructure for education.
 Programs like the Basic Education Assistance Module (BEAM) have developed to prevent orphans and vulnerable children from dropping out of primary school due to the expenses.
 BEAM pays for tuition and other basic fees, but only serves less than half of the target population.
 As of 2014, only 10 percent of pupils ages 15 to 24 have not completed primary education which can be attributed to the cost of education.